National Tax and Accountants’ Association Group

 While we believe in keeping your personal information highly secure, we also believe that you have the right to be informed about how we deal with that information so, if on reading this policy you are unclear on any of the matters or simply want more information, please contact us by using the contact details provided below.

 We aim to collect personal information only if it is reasonably necessary to providing the service, product or information you have requested from us.
-We collect information not only from principals, practitioners or other employees of members of NTAA but from non-members who make enquiries, attend seminars or purchase products.
+We collect information not only about principals, practitioners or other employees of members of NTAA but from non-members who make enquiries, attend seminars, purchase products or who complete a course or accreditation at Pinnacle Financial Services Academy Pty Ltd (a wholly owned subsidiary of NTAA Apps Pty Ltd) (Pinnacle Financial Services Academy).

 In general you can assume that we may collect and hold the following personal information:

-- In respect to SMSF Advisers Network Pty Ltd, audits and Rental Property Depreciation Reports (‘RPDR’), details about clients’ superannuation fund or rental properties.
+- in respect to SMSF Advisers Network Pty Ltd (SAN), audits and Rental Property Depreciation Reports (‘RPDR’), details about clients’ superannuation fund or rental properties.

 When you make a call to the NTAA Hotline we will record your member number, the name of the member and the name of the person making the call, the date and time of the call and the question and answer.

 Unless it is unreasonable and impracticable to do so, we collect your personal information from you directly, including by using cookies on our website.
 If your employer/firm is a member of NTAA, the majority of your personal information that is collected by us is collected through your employer/firm.
-In some cases we may collect information from other third parties such as list marketing & data marketing brokers providing us with mailing lists, from your accountant or from other third parties.
-In the case of SMSF Advisers Network Pty Ltd, we may obtain information from police checks received from the police and credit reports received from credit agencies.
-At the time of collection, or as soon as practicable after we have collected it, we will take reasonable steps to notify you of the collection and of any matters relevant to the collection.
+In some cases we may collect information from other third parties such as Pinnacle Financial Services Academy, list marketing & data marketing brokers providing us with mailing lists, from your accountant or from other third parties.
+In the case of SAN, we may obtain information from police checks received from the police and credit reports received from credit agencies.

 Naturally we collect and hold a broad range of personal information gathered during the course of providing our products or services.
 However as stated above, we strive to ensure that we collect and hold only that personal information which is relevant and necessary to your specific matters.